teamfcm/futils/projects/fender/doc/index.md

 > Fender is a general purpose game engine in C++

+## Fender

+Fender is a huge project.
+If you want to know how it works, i'd recommend [starting here](./Fender).

 ## Where to start ?
 (WIP)

 It might seem a bit complicated getting started with Fender.
 It's actually quite simple.